yichunzhao/containerized-app/README.md

 Validating signle method parameter, i.e. request parameters and path variables

 Note that we have to add Spring’s @Validated annotation to the controller at the class level to tell Spring to evaluate the constraint annotations on method parameters.
-It will throw ContrantViolationException.
+It will throw ConstraintViolationException.